sync-language/sync/lib/src/compiler/tokenizer/README.md

 ### Literals

-- Int
-  - Number strings without decimals.
-Can have a leading `-` sign for negatives.
-- Float
+- Number
-  - Number strings with a decimal.
-Can have a leading `-` sign for negatives.
+  - Number strings that may have decimals.
+The compiler will convert the parsed value to the correct integer type when necessary.
 - Char
   - String with a single unicode character in utf8 format.
 Is enclosed by `'` characters.
 - Str